liangtianumich/ART_data_analyzer/readme.txt

 	export ART_SAMPLE=conf.dump
 	export SAMPLE_TYPE=dump

-	Based on my test, The sample size should be less than 225,000 atoms for pyvoro to calculate voronoi indexes without being killed
+	Based on my test, The sample size should be less than 225,000 atoms for pyvoro and tess to calculate voronoi indexes without being killed

 2) source the /ART_data_analyzer/environment.sh before using this package.
 The purpose is to create the necessary environmental variables PYTHONPATH/PATH/ for current bash sessions to find the python packages/exe scripts.